-UK company law requires limited company to register the security they given for their loan and borrowing with Companies House.
+UK company law requires a limited company to register the security they give for their loan and borrowing with Companies House.

 When registering a charge or a mortgage, your company is required to complete the relevant Companies House Charges and Mortgages Forms.
 Your company must submit the completed form together with the original document for proof of the security to Companies House.

-There are consequences for failed to register the security within the 21 days.
+There are consequences for failing to register the security within the 21 days.

 Charges must be registered with Companies House